 “It was becoming too expensive to maintain identical storage systems in both data centres,” said Dan Johnson, Systems Manager for LSHTM.
-“Purchasing hardware, and to a lesser extent agents, was becoming cost-prohibitive, so we had to find a better
+“Purchasing hardware, and to a lesser extent agents, was becoming cost-prohibitive, so we had to find a better solution for replication.”

 Johnson and his colleagues didn’t expect to find a better solution for VM backup as well.

 The Veeam Solution